Off the Page - Jodi Picoult and Samantha Van Leer

-A pretty obvious cocktail choice (and one I discovered around the time I was reading the book) is the Fairy Tale cocktail by the Martini Diva.
+A pretty obvious cocktail choice (and one I discovered around the time I was reading the book) is the Twisted Fairy Tale Fizz by the Martini Diva.
 You can find all the details here:

 Doesn't it sound magical?
 Martini Diva has tons of amazing and unusual cocktails, a great inspiration when I've had some excess ingredients and didn't know what to do with them.